Changing the way kids eat and think about food

 Growing & Preparing Food

-Facilitate hands-on learning workshops with fresh fruits and vegetables in school gardens and kitchens
+Facilitating hands-on workshops in school gardens and classrooms

 Local Foods in School Meals